billythekid/coronadarts/README.md

 # Corona Darts

-This is a Craft CMS installation designed for running/recording your own darts leagues and tournaments.
+This is a Craft CMS powered web app designed for running/recording your own darts leagues and competitions.

 ## Installation